jeffstieler/atlas-help/intro/getting-started.html.md

 ---
-title: "Learning About Atlas"
+title: "Getting Started with Atlas"
 ---
-# Learning About Atlas
+# Getting Started with Atlas

 Atlas has a wide range of features that cover many use cases.
 It's important to understand how Atlas is positioned before diving in.